Vila-real: Economy

-Villarreal's economy has evolved since the days of cultivation and trade of oranges in the last century to the manufacturing of ceramic tiles, which today is its most important source of income.
+Vila-real's economy has evolved since the days of cultivation and trade of oranges in the last century to the manufacturing of ceramic tiles, which today is its most important source of income.

 It hosts 4 of Spain's 500 largest businesses, all of which trade in the ceramic tile industry.
 Other industries in the city include financial services, bricks and other clay products, and basic metals.